Logan-Martin/Engineering_2_Notebook/README.md

 ## Assembly

 ### Description
-I started by mateing the mound, base, and sub assembly together.
-Then I Put an axle and bearings in to fix some movement.
+I started by mating the mound, base, and sub assembly together.
+Then I Put an axle and bearing in to fix some movement.
 Finally I mated a bunch of bolts, nails, and pins to secure the entire thing.

 ### Evidence
 [Assembly](https://cvilleschools.onshape.com/documents/66a36a2b54ae9e5074882f0e/w/8c90925c436178ae3cc82c05/e/f6c0483f0cedd2b4f5e7c527)